 Record the number of sweeps for each habitat.

-Reduce the sample volume after each discrete sample by dislodging organisms from larger debris (but retaining invertebrates in the net) and discarding the debris.
+Reduce the sample volume after sample collection by dislodging organisms from larger debris (but retaining invertebrates in the net) and discarding the debris.
 Save finer debris plus organism mixture in large wide-mouth jugs.
-Every effort should be made to reduce enough of the sample volume in the field so that no more than four liters (two 2-liter jugs) of material are collected.
+Every effort should be made to reduce enough of the sample volume in the field so that no more than four to eight liters (two to four 2-liter jugs) of material are collected.
 If this is not possible due to unusual circumstances, put the material into additional jugs.
 Additional sample reduction will occur in the laboratory.
 The relative proportions of the organisms collected must be maintained intact to calculate many community metrics.
 Indicate on the label in how many jugs the entire sample is contained (e.g., “1 of 2,” “2 of 2”).

 Sample Preservation and Handling